bcit-ltc/helm-charts/README.md

 # Helm Charts

-Helm charts for apps and services built and maintained by BCIT's Learning and Teaching Centre.
+Helm charts for apps and services developed and maintained by BCIT's Learning and Teaching Centre.

 ## Usage